 Skip to content

-Past Exhibition Factory Direct: Pittsburgh
+Factory Direct: Pittsburgh

-June 24–September 9, 2012
+June 24 – September 9, 2012

 Factory Direct: Pittsburgh showcases the artwork of 14 established contemporary artists invited to conduct artist residencies in Pittsburgh-based factories.